Jazz lose Rudy Gobert, but pick up shocking Game 1 victory over Clippers

 Despite playing all but 17 seconds without defensive terror Rudy Gobert, the Jazz took a 1-0 first-round series lead over the Los Angles Clippers with a shocking 97-95 win at Staples Center after veteran forward Joe Johnson dropped in a stunning game-winning floater at the buzzer.

+"He's always hitting big shots, and that's part of his game," Jazz forward Boris Diaw said.
+"When we get him the ball at the end of the game, we're pretty confident."

 Johnson, playing in his 12th postseason and looking like it, led the Jazz in this gutsy effort with a team-high 21 points.
-The 35-year-old forward had one costly turnover late, but once again he made big play after big play for a team that desperately needed all he provides.
+The 35-year-old forward had one costly turnover late after being doubled, but once again he made big play after big play for a team that desperately needed all he provides.

 How big does Johnson's offseason signing look now for a team that lacked veteran experience last year?